 I look forward to seeing the continued growth of what we are building together.

 We are proud to sponsor our local Meadow View Elementary School PTO and their Jog-A-Thon event for 2019.

 It’s always good to see the children participate in a healthy activity and raise money at the same time!

 Joey competed in this weekend’s Sub League Qualifier 2 Submission Only Tournament.
 He won 2 matches, tied 1 match and lost 1 match.
 Placed 4th overall and eligible to participate in the upcoming BJJ Championship Tournament in June.

 We are proud of what he has accomplished in his first ever BJJ tournament and look forward to seeing him compete more in the future!

-We had a special guest, Professor Renato “Babalu” Sobral from Babalu’s Iron Gym today, for our first BJJ Promotion Ceremony.
+We had Professor Renato “Babalu” Sobral from Babalu’s Iron Gym join us at our first Kids BJJ Promotion Ceremony today.

 Our Kids BJJ started with warmups and went straight to specific training.
 Professor Babalu and Professor Michael went through our final assessments for all of the promotions to be awarded today.